YaoLab-Bioinfo/MaizeSNPDB/README.md

-maizeSNPDB
+MaizeSNPDB
 ========

 The genotypes of 1210 maize lines at 35,370,939 SNP sites are stored using Sparse Matrices in R.

 *****

-#	Use maizeSNPDB online
+#	Use MaizeSNPDB online

-maizeSNPDB is deployed at <a href="http://150.109.59.144:3838/MaizeSNPDB/" target="_blank">http://150.109.59.144:3838/MaizeSNPDB/</a> for online use.
+MaizeSNPDB is deployed at <a href="http://150.109.59.144:3838/MaizeSNPDB/" target="_blank">http://150.109.59.144:3838/MaizeSNPDB/</a> for online use.
-maizeSNPDB is idle until you activate it by accessing the URL.
+MaizeSNPDB is idle until you activate it by accessing the URL.
 So it may take some time when you access this URL for the first time.
-Once it was activated, maizeSNPDB could be used smoothly and easily.
+Once it was activated, MaizeSNPDB could be used smoothly and easily.

 *****

-#	<font color="red">Launch maizeSNPDB directly from R and GitHub (preferred approach)</font>
+#	<font color="red">Launch MaizeSNPDB directly from R and GitHub (preferred approach)</font>

-User can choose to run maizeSNPDB installed locally for a more preferable experience.
+User can choose to run MaizeSNPDB installed locally for a more preferable experience.

 **Step 1: Install R and RStudio**